Themezly/Documentation/pages/plugins-and-widgets/assign-widgets.md

 </a>
 </div>

 Our [__Assign Widgets__](https://github.com/Themezly/Assign-Widgets) plugin will help you assign widgets to specific pages or create custom widget areas.
-Plugin options are located under every WordPress widget area and they will let you control fowling settings;
+Plugin options are located under every WordPress widget area and they will help you control fowling settings;

 1. __ Widget visibility type __ &nbsp;-&nbsp; Choose if the widget should be shown or hidden on selected pages.
 1. __ Assigned pages or view types __ &nbsp;-&nbsp; Use predefined page types to assign your widget.
-Start typing the page name to activate page search utility that will let you assign widget to a specific page.
+Start typing the page name to activate page search utility that will help you assign widget to a specific page.